 My tooth is just fine though…

 As we took the roundabout near to the clinic, my wife spotted another clinic and insisted on going there.
 The pain must have been unbearable.
-Luckily the clinic was opened until 6.30 pm and we had the time.
+Luckily the clinic was open until 6.30 pm and we had the time.

 Dentist 1

 We walked up and saw one guy at the counter, playing solitaire – there was no one else in the clinic.
 Then we found out that the “guy at the counter” was the dentist himself.
-A quick fill up of the forms and my wife was ushered in for the checkup.
-What we thought was a swollen gum was not swollen but rather was just a tooth which has not fully developed yet – this was according to the dentist.
+A quick fill-up of the forms and my wife was ushered in for the checkup.
+What we thought was a swollen gum was not swollen but rather was just a tooth that had not fully developed yet – this was according to the dentist.

 The only way to reduce the pain was to do a minor surgery there and then which my wife dreaded.
-She asked for painkillers but the dentist replied that a pain killer only provides temporary relief.
+She asked for painkillers but the dentist replied that a painkiller only provides temporary relief.
 Surgery was still the best and he wanted to perform it immediately.

-We asked how much the surgery will cost and he said RM400 – best offer!
-RM400 was a bit of high end especially towards the month end.
-I did not have enough cash, so I asked whether he accepts credit card.
+We asked how much the surgery would cost and he said RM400 – best offer!
+RM400 was a bit of high end, especially towards the month end.
+I did not have enough cash, so I asked whether he accepted credit card.
 He said unfortunately he does not – he does not have a machine for the credit card.

 We drove up to my grandma’s house where my wife took the pain killer and went to sleep as I was playing with my niece.
 Less than 30 minutes, she came down still with the pain, so we decided to go to clinic that I wanted to go earlier (the first clinic was closed by then).
 The second clinic was opened until 9.30 pm and they accepted credit cards – so, I thought we might as well do the surgery.